kyma-project/test-infra/docs/prow/prow-architecture.md

 Hook is exposed through the same Ingress as Deck using a different path which is `https://status.build.kyma-project.io/hook`.
 It listens for GitHub events triggered by the external GitHub system.
 The external address to the Hook component gets configured in GitHub as a webhook using a token as a Secret.
 That token gets generated during the provisioning process and is configured for the Hook component.
 Hook calls the installed plugins on receiving a GitHub event.

 ### Prow-controller-manager
-Formerly Plank.
-Prow-controller-manager checks regularly if there are new Prow job resources, executes the related job, and applies the Pod specification to the cluster.
+Prow-controller-manager (formerly "Plank") checks regularly if there are new Prow job resources, executes the related job, and applies the Pod specification to the cluster.
 A Prow job gets created usually by the Trigger plugin based on an event from GitHub, or periodically by the Horologium component.

 ### Horologium
 Horologium triggers periodic jobs from the `job` folder based on a predefined trigger period.